Infisical/infisical-omnibus/README.md

 # infisical Omnibus project

-This project creates full-stack platform-specific packages for `infisical` in postgres version
+This project creates full-stack platform-specific packages for `infisical` in postgres version..

 ## Installation